-Wine in the freezer: Should you do it? - ask Decanter
+Should you put wine in the freezer? - ask Decanter

-Matt Walls, DWWA judge, recommends putting your wine in the freezer for 22 minutes for lightly chilled, and 28 minutes for fully chilled.
+Matt Walls, Decanter‘s Rhône correspondent , recommends putting your wine in the freezer for 22 minutes for lightly chilled, and 28 minutes for fully chilled.

 Xavier Rousset MS, sommelier and restaurateur, shared his top tip for speeding it up further.